flutter/flutter-intellij/flutter-gui-tests/README.md

-# Flutter Plugin Integraiton Testing
+# Flutter Plugin Integration Testing

 On the advice of Jetbrains engineers, we have switched the integration testing module to be a Gradle-built plugin.
 This allows the tests to run from anywhere; previously they only ran when copied into the GUI testing framework module.
-Thanks to karashevich@jetbrains.com for creating the plugin.
+Thanks to karashevich@jetbrains for creating the plugin.

 ## Usage